 Condensers may have difficulty completing heat exchanges if they are covered in a thick layer of grime.
 Because of this heat buildup, your air conditioner may shut down, and you may have a catastrophic breakdown.

 Electrical issues can cause your AC to shut off repeatedly, which is unfortunate.
-If you’re unsure about the cause of an electrical issue with your air conditioner, call us for AC replacement in Lacombe, AB, immediately.
+If you’re unsure about the cause of an electrical issue with your air conditioner, call us for AC replacement in Lacombe, AB, Red Deer, Sylvan Lake, and surrounding areas immediately.

 Clogged Air Filter